Table of Contents

-- Children: Streptococcus pneumoniae, Neisseria meningitidis ⇒ Therapy: Ceftriaxone
+- Children: Streptococcus pneumoniae, Neisseria meningitidis ⇒ Therapy: ceftriaxone

 - Adults: Streptococcus pneumoniae, Neisseria meningitidis, Listeria monocytogenes (in > 50-year-olds) ⇒ Therapy: ceftriaxone and ampicillin

-Clinic of bacterial meningitis
+Clinical picture of bacterial meningitis

-- > 1,000 cells/µl, granulocytes dominate
+- More than 1,000 cells/µL, granulocytes dominate

 - Protein and albumin ↑